-Governance Office, Ground Floor, The Maples Craigavon Area Hospital Tel: ed by the USI and some email conversations.
+Governance Office, Ground Floor, The Maples Craigavon Area Hospital and some email conversations.
 All of these meetings were informal and no minutes were recorded for them and, from my recollection, Mr O'Brien never attended any of these meetings and I can confirm that I was never at any meeting with any of the above in this time period at which Mr O'Brien was in attendance.